All Episodes

 The reason why liberals are so determined to have an expansive role for the court is because they can't get most of their stuff done through the legislative process.

-If this country was turned upside down, and most Americans were liberal, and most elected officials were liberal, and all sorts of liberal public policy was being enacted.
+If this country was turned upside down and most Americans were liberal and most elected officials were liberal and all sorts of liberal public policy was being enacted, but the courts were conservative and the courts kept striking down this and striking down that.

 For example, let's take abortion.

-Imagine if every state in the union passed legal abortion, that we were a completely pro-abortion nation, and every state said abortion is legal.
+Imagine if every state in the Union passed legal abortion, that we were a completely pro-abortion nation and every state said abortion is legal.

 But the Supreme Court stepped in and said, that's unconstitutional.